Inhouse Design Thinking Workshop

 Prototyping and testing

-Option 1: One-day workshop, focus on learning the method
+Option 1: One-day Inhouse Design Thinking Workshop, focus on learning the method

-Option 2: Two-day workshop, focus on learning the method and creating actionable results
+Option 2: Two-day Inhouse Design Thinking Workshop, focus on learning the method and creating actionable results

 About INNOMINDS and your workshop moderator